zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 ## Complexity analysis

 In FHE, univariate functions are encoded as table lookups, which are then implemented using Programmable Bootstrapping (PBS).
-Programmable bootstrapping is a powerful technique, but will require significantly more compute resources and thus time than more simpler encrypted operations such matrix multiplications, convolution or additions.
+PBS is a powerful technique but will require significantly more computing resources, and thus time, than simpler encrypted operations such matrix multiplications, convolution or additions.

-Furthermore, the cost of a PBS will depend on the bit-width of the compiled circuit.
+Furthermore, the cost of PBS will depend on the bit-width of the compiled circuit.
 Every additional bit in the maximum bit-width raises the complexity of the PBS by a significant factor.
-It thus may be of interest to the model developer to determine the bit-width of the circuit and the number of PBS it performs.
+It may be of interest to the model developer, then, to determine the bit-width of the circuit and the amount of PBS it performs.

 This can be done by inspecting the MLIR code produced by the compiler: